-The Star Cool CA is a controlled atmosphere system designed to prolong the shelf life of perishables by regulating the internal atmosphere of the container.
+The Star Cool CA is a controlled atmosphere application designed to prolong the shelf life of perishables by regulating the internal atmosphere of the container.
 The container's atmosphere obtains the desired gas composition based on entered setpoints for O_2 and CO_2 via the controller.
 The desired atmospherical composition of the gas serves to lower the respiration of the perishables, and thereby providing a prolonged shelf life.

-ATTENTION!
-Due to regulation of the cargo atmosphere during transport, the oxygen level may be low and/or the carbon dioxide level high inside the container!
-Please check gas levels and flush with fresh air before entering and unloading.
-Exposure to low oxygen/high carbon dioxide may cause loss of consciousness and suffocation.
 The basic principle is that the fruit will generate CO_2 from O_2 via respiration.
 This will increase the CO_2 level and decrease the O_2 level inside the container.
 When the CO_2 level reaches above the CO_2 setpoint the vacuum pump will activate and evacuate CO_2 with the selective membrane.
 If the O_2 level goes below the O_2 setpoint the air exchange valve will open and let in ambient air (20,9% O_2).
 This described mechanism will regulate the gas concentration within the container as illustrated below: